-(a) the Senior Pastor; and (b) the Treasurer elected at a General Meeting; and (c) the Missionary Treasurer elected at a General Meeting, which may be filled by the same person as the Treasurer; and (d) at least 3 other persons elected at a General Meeting.
+- (a) the Senior Pastor; and - (b) the Treasurer elected at a General Meeting; and - (c) at least 3 other persons elected at a General Meeting. - (d) the Board of Deacons must in any case consist of at least 4 persons.